History of Texas Memorial Museum

 The mountain lion exhibit on the third floor was part of the 1936 University of Texas Centennial Exposition, which was a public event to commemorate the 100 year anniversary of Texas' Independence from Mexico.
-The exhibit was placed in the Texas Memorial Museum after construction was completed.
-Other exhibits change to highlight current research and new acquisitions.
-The Museum also hosts traveling exhibits on loan from other museums.
+The exhibit was placed in Texas Memorial Museum after construction was completed.
+Other exhibits changed to highlight current research, new acquisitions, and loans of travelling exhibitions from other museums.

 Programs and Events